MicrosoftDocs/memdocs/memdocs/intune/remote-actions/devices-wipe.md

 - [Remove your Windows device from management](../user-help/unenroll-your-device-from-intune-windows.md)

 > [!TIP]
-> When a Windows device user un-enrolls their device via the Settings app, Intune does not delete the Intune device record.
-To remove the Intune device record, you can wait for the device cleanup rules to take effect, or sign in to Microsoft Endpoint Manager and delete the device from Intune.
-You must also delete the associated Azure AD record, if applicable, because the cleanups rule will not remove it.
+> When a Windows device user un-enrolls their device via the Settings app, Intune does not automatically delete the Intune device or Azure AD records.
+To remove record of the Intune device, sign in to Microsoft Endpoint Manager and delete the device manually, or wait for your device cleanup rules to take effect.
+You must also manually delete the Azure AD record, if applicable, because the cleanups rule will not remove it.

 ## Delete devices from the Intune portal